parsiya/parsiya.net/content/post/2021/2021-01-08-electron-sig-bypass/index.markdown

 where the file is downloaded and executed.

 I did not need to use OpLocks because I could initiate the download and execution events individually.
-In other words, I could just tell the installer to download the update.
+In other words, I could tell the installer to just download the update and nothing else.
 This gave me ample time to swap the binary.

 {{< imgcap title="Downloaded file" src="05-downloaded-file.png" >}}